cedx/akismet.js/docs/index.md

 Used by millions of websites, [Akismet](https://akismet.com) filters out hundreds of millions of spam comments from the Web every day.
 Add Akismet to your [JavaScript](https://developer.mozilla.org/docs/Web/JavaScript) applications so you don't have to worry about spam again.

-## Quick start

-### Get an API key
+!!! warning
     The Akismet service requires an API key.
     If you are not already registered, [sign up for an Akismet account](https://akismet.com/developers).

-### Get the library
+## Quick start
 Install the latest version of **Akismet for JS** with [npm](https://getcomposer.org) package manager:

 ```shell